-The current Coyote Percolation Dam is a flashboard dam used to impound water in the Coyote Percolation Pond, an in-stream pond in Coyote Creek just north of Metcalf Road.
+The current Coyote Percolation Dam is a flashboard dam used to impound water in the Coyote Percolation Pond, an in-stream groundwater recharge area just north of Metcalf Road.
 Operation of the proposed Anderson Dam tunnel would result in flows well beyond the safe operating capabilities of Coyote Percolation Dam, which is not rated to handle flows higher than 800 cfs.
 The maximum release capacity of 2,500 cfs (ADTP and existing outlet capacity combined) would overwhelm the Coyote Percolation Dam and removing the dam altogether to accommodate higher flows would further compromise Valley Water's ability to recharge the groundwater basins.
-To protect against potential risks to groundwater recharge and water supply reliability for the Coyote Valley and South San Jose residents in the Santa Teresa area, Valley Water proposes to replace the existing flashboard dam with an inflatable bladder dam that could quickly be deployed when inflows are low (to facilitate percolation) and then released to allow higher flows to pass safely.
+To protect against potential risks to groundwater recharge and water supply reliability for the Coyote Valley and South San Jose residents in the Santa Teresa area, Valley Water proposes to replace the existing flashboard dam with an inflatable bladder dam that could quickly be deflated allow higher flows to pass safely.
+Outside of large flow events, Valley Water would continue to impound water, as it currently does, to provide groundwater recharge via the Coyote Percolation Pond throughout the FOCP.